Estimated reading time: 6 minutes

 Working from home has been common practice for quite some time now.
 Still, not every organization is comfortable with the idea of working from home.
-Some managers are concerned about remote employees’ engagement levels: remote employees see their colleagues face-to-face less often and aren’t always immediately in the know about what’s going on at the office, which can cause a distance to their organization.
+Some managers are concerned about remote employees’ employee engagement levels: remote employees see their colleagues face-to-face less often and aren’t always immediately in the know about what’s going on at the office, which can cause a distance to their organization.
 So, how do you keep your remote workers’ employee engagement high and make working from home a success for the long term?
 These five tips will keep everyone engaged!

 Employees need more than just the required hardware, like laptops and phones, to work remotely.
 They also need the right technological tools to be able to communicate with each other.
 By now, most organizations are familiar with Teams, Zoom, or another similar solution for meetings.
 But employee communication involves more than just chatting and video calling.
 It shouldn’t matter where employees perform their work; everyone should have the same access to information.